erkac/f5-terraform/README.md

 * an ./example1 based demo
 * variables stored in .tfvars file
+  * please fill the correct credentials and options into _terraform.tfvars_
 * besides the BIG-IP, TF will also create a DNS record in Cloudflare
 * as example of linking values for the Cloudflare DNS A Record is used the _bigip_ltm_virtual_server.http.destination_ value